Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-94-the-waiting-stars.md

 First, Daar maybe *kinda* underestimated Adam’s determination to retake his throne.
 Not that Daar din’t want him to succeed…but he wanted Daar to succeed, too.
 As hard as was physically possible.
 And *balls* was that some effort, ‘fer a ‘Back who could outmuscle tractors and do other such silly shit.
 It was happy work, and fulfilling!
 But nonetheless…

 Well, not only was it draining for a giant like him *well* into the five-digit club to perform at the edge of his abilities and endurance every single morning, it was hard to eat enough just to recover.
 He was already the heaviest land-walker anywhere and damn near *ever,* so that was no small concern!
-After a few weeks, all his reserves had been burned away---though admittedly, he’d *never* looked better---and from then on it was a delicately-balanced act between progress and setback, and having enough energy just to get through the day.
+After a few weeks, all his reserves had been burned away - though admittedly, he’d *never* looked better - and from then on it was a delicately-balanced act between progress and setback, and having enough energy just to get through the day.

 Which was fine.
 Daar was a tough boy and he could hack it.
 But lately, his daily training was only the prelude to the constitutional discussions, and by the *Unseen…* if he’d thought ‘Horse could go forever torturing the two of them towards perfection, that was nothing compared to the endurance of men and women in tidy suits doing the same thing to the Law.